-Triple Chocolate Stout Brownies With Nuts– a decadent dessert that uses three different types of chocolate plus a delicious chocolate stout beer.
+Triple Chocolate Stout Brownies With Nuts– a decadent dessert containing three different types of chocolate plus a delicious chocolate stout beer.

 Very easy to make and delicious, these brownies are all you need to calm an acute chocolate craving.

 I am not inventing the wheel here.
 I would not be able to.
 However, I am always looking for new recipes, and I read a lot of cooking books.

 I also make a lot of research and enjoy to learn about ways to make amazing recipes with good, quality ingredients.

-I liked the recipes in this book because the author explains in detail what type of beer he used in a certain recipe and why.
+I liked the recipes in this book because the author explains what type of beer he used in a certain recipe and why.
 It was fascinating to learn about how many beers are out there.

 As I am not a beer drinker, I do not know much about them, so it was interesting to go through the book and learn new things.